nevmerzhitsky/headless-metatrader4/README.md

 You can use `-d` parameter instead of `-it` to move the process to background.

-Base image is Ubuntu, therefore to start a shell you should add `--entry-point bash` parameter to the `docker run` command.
+Base image is Ubuntu, therefore if you want to debug the container then add `--entry-point bash` parameter to the `docker run` command.

 ## Extend image